-BRIAN HEIL, a native San Diegan, received his early training at the San Diego Academy of Ballet under Max and Sylvia Tchernychev.
-In May 2014, he graduated from Vassar College in Poughkeepsie, N.Y., where he trained under John Meehan.
-Prior to joining City Ballet in 2016, Brian was an apprentice in the Ballet Austin II program.
+Brian Heil, a native San Diegan, received his early training at the San Diego Academy of Ballet under Max and Sylvia Tchernychev.
+In May 2014, he graduated from Vassar College in Poughkeepsie, NY, where he trained under John Meehan, then he danced two years as an apprentice in the Ballet Austin II program.
 Some of Brian’s favorite roles include George Balanchine’s Tchaikovsky Pas de Deux, John Proctor in Nick Kepley’s Season of Innocence, and Polonius in Stephen Mills’ Hamlet.
-Since joining City Ballet of San Diego in 2016, Brian has performed in Ramonda Variations, Bowed Piano, Esmeralda and the Hunchback and Carmen.
-He also performed in Peter Martins’ Hallelujah Junction and was featured in Geoff Gonzalez’s Seasons and Carmina Burana.
+Since joining City Ballet of San Diego in 2016, Brian has performed in Ramonda Variations, Bowed Piano, Esmeralda and the Hunchback, Carmen, and Tchai Celebration.
+He also performed in Peter Martins’ Hallelujah Junction, George Balanchine’s Rubies and The Four Temperaments.
+He has been featured in Geoff Gonzalez’s Seasons and Carmina Burana and Elizbeth Wistrich’s Samuel Barber Adagio.
+Additionally, Brian teaches at the City Ballet School.